Review Basics

 Initial Review

-The Editor-in-Chief at EMR makes a decision about whether the manuscript fits within the guidelines of EMR, constitutes original research, and warrants a full, peer review.
-If the decision is negative, then the Editor-in-Chief will reject the submission and the author will be contacted by email of this decision.
+The Senior Editor for Research papers makes a decision about whether the dissertation digest and empirical paper fits within the guidelines of EMR.
+The Senior Editor for Topic papers makes a decision about whether the manuscript fits within the guidelines of EMR.
+The Senior Editor for Essay papers makes a decision about whether the manuscript fits within the guidelines of EMR.
+The Senior Editor assesses whether the submission constitutes original research and warrants a full, peer review.
+If the decision is negative, then the Senior Editor will reject the submission and the author will be contacted by email of this decision.

 Full Review

-If the Editor-in-Chief’s initial review decision is positive, then a full, double-blind review will be conducted.
-The Editor-in-Chief will send the manuscript to an Associate Editor who is responsible for identifying reviewers.
-The EMR policy is to acquire three reviews however this number can be less at the discretion of the Editor-in-Chief.
+If the Senior Editor's initial review decision is positive, then a full, double-blind review will be conducted.
+The Senior Editor will send the manuscript to an Associate Editor who is responsible for identifying reviewers.
+The EMR policy is to acquire three reviews however this number can be less at the discretion of the Senior Editor.
 Reviewers normally have 28 days to complete their review.
-The Associate Editor then makes a recommendation to the Editor-in-Chief.
+The Associate Editor then makes a recommendation to the Senior Editor.
 If the changes are required, the full review cycle will be repeated.

 Acceptance

-Once the Associate Editor and Editor-in-Chief are satisfied with the changes requested, the manuscript will be accepted.
+Once the Associate Editor and Senior Editor are satisfied with the changes requested, the manuscript will be accepted.
 Only very rarely will a manuscript be accepted without any revision.

 Revise and Resubmit